r-Larch/dotnet-mammoth-core/README.md

   automatically convert the document into HTML on the server, and embed the HTML into your website, this may allow arbitrary files on the server to be read and exfiltrated.

+  To avoid this issue, access to any such external files is disabled by default.
+  To enable access when converting trusted source documents, call `EnableExternalFileAccess()`.

 ## Writing style maps